-2.1 The vision for the Neighbourhood Plan captures the community's views and aspirations for the parish as expressed through the consultation process.
+2.7 The vision and aims for the Neighbourhood Plan capture the community's views and aspirations for the town as expressed through the consultation process.
 It therefore forms the basis on which the neighbourhood objectives and proposed policies have been formulated.

-Vision for the Neighbourhood Plan
+Vision and mission statement for the Neighbourhood Plan

-Our vision for Ilminster in 2036 is to be one of the most desirable market towns in which to live, learn, work and play, as well as to visit.
-We will create a stimulating, attractive, healthy, safe and sustainable environment through well-considered and balanced development that respects Ilminster's unique heritage and rural location, embracing new ideas, technology and innovation for ourhabitat and community to thrive.
+Vision: To be one of the most desirable market towns in which to live, learn, work, play and visit.

+Mission: To create a stimulating, attractive, healthy, safe and sustainable environment through well-considered and balanced development that respects Ilminster's unique heritage and rural location, while embracing creativity, technology and innovation, for the community to thrive in a sustainable environment.

-Vision for the Ilminster Neighbourhood Plan
+Vision and mission statement for the Ilminster Neighbourhood Plan